All Episodes

 We would take out a complete infrastructure.

-I don't I'm pretty sure he did.
+I'm pretty sure he did.

 Yeah.

-Well, what they could do is they could just make it legal for you to declare bankruptcy on your student debt, and they wouldn't even have to cancel it.
+Well, what they could do is they could just make it legal for you to declare bankruptcy on your student debt and they wouldn't even have to cancel it.

-Yeah, I think that would be I think the problem was uh initially that there were kids going to Harvard on full debt, and then the day they graduated, they were declaring bankruptcy, and then seven years later they were 27 years old and it wasn't on their credit report anymore.
+I think the problem was initially that there were kids going to Harvard on full debt and then the day they graduated, they were declaring bankruptcy.

-That was what was happening, and so they had to put a stop at it.
+And so they had to put a stop at it.

-It was pretty good strategy.
+It was a pretty good strategy.

 Smart.